We Need A Band If We’Re Going Have Modern/Relevant Worship Music.

 If you don’t have anything, you still have voices.
 God doesn’t mind a cappella.

-You might even try to sing along with tracks (anything from the original recording, an accompaniment CD, or even full blown loops run in Ableton).
+You might even try to sing along with tracks (anything from the original recording, an accompaniment CD, or even from a multitrack provider).

 No band needed.

 We Need To Do Modern/Contemporary Worship Music.

 Instead of thinking contemporary music, think contextual music – what works in your context.
 Think both about the people that are there, and the ones you are trying to reach.
 Those might be two different groups.
 But there might be a common ground.

 I live in an area where country and bluegrass music is really popular.
 I’ve just added a violin, and I’m on the lookout for other instruments that we can flavor our music towards our context.